aeternity/documentation-hub/docs/aesophia/README.md

 This is the __sophia__ compiler for the æternity system which compiles contracts written in __sophia__ code to the æternity VM code.

+**Currently, Aeternity's compiler exists solely as a standalone application.
+You can host one yourself or use the public compiler https://latest.compiler.aepps.com in your SDK's configuration**

 For more information about æternity smart contracts and the sophia language see [Smart Contracts](https://github.com/aeternity/protocol/blob/master/contracts/contracts.md) and the [Sophia Language](https://github.com/aeternity/protocol/blob/master/contracts/sophia.md).

 It is an OTP application written in Erlang and is by default included in